thejasonlee/twitter_clone/README.md

 - Distribute components among team members according to their knowledge, skill and previous experience.

 # Development method
 We will use a Scrum process with 1 week sprints.
 While 1 week sprints are short for development cycles, they will support a more collaborative work experience.
 One team member has voiced concerns about limited web development experience, while others have mentioned experience with non-web development technology stacks.
-Additionally, we will review the progress for each sprint, even if briefly, to assess sprint sizing and story definitions going forward.
+For each sprint, we will have at least one standup meeting and an end-of-sprint demonstaration.
+Additionally, we will review the progress for each sprint with a sprint retrospective, even if briefly, to assess sprint sizing and story definitions going forward.
 These reviews may occur asynchronously to accomodate the global distribution of team members.

 # Project Tracking Software
 We will be using Trello to track stories, sprints and a story backlog.
 In the first meeting, we elected Aaron as the Scrum Master for backlog management.
 All code will be managed through a collaborative, public, github repo.